Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training: Character-level Manipulation Tasks

 \subsection{Single Word Spelling Correction}

 The Single Word Spelling Correction task takes a word with a spelling error and outputs the correct word (e.g., \taskin{misspellde} \taskinout \taskout{misspelled}).
-We follow the setup in \citet{belinkov2018synthetic} to introduce four types of synthetic errors: swapping two adjacent characters, substituting a character with its neighbors on the keyboard, deleting a character, and repeating a character.
-Similar to the Unscramble task, spelling correction involves semantics because the correction needs to create an attested English word.

-We construct the dataset from the same 30K English words used in the Unscramble task.
-The dataset consists of 100K training examples with 3 corruptions per word and 30K dev examples, covering 9K and 13K unique subword pieces in source and target.
-We again define IV and OOV splits.
-In addition, we also evaluate on the 6K real spelling errors collected by \citet{belinkov2018synthetic}.
+We follow the setup of \citet{belinkov2018synthetic} to introduce four types of synthetic errors: swapping two adjacent characters, substituting a character with its neighbors on the keyboard, deleting a character, and repeating a character.
+Similar to the Unscramble task, spelling correction involves meaning because the correction needs to create an attested English word.
+We construct the dataset from 30K English words by adding synthetic errors to each word.
+We also evaluate on the real spelling errors collected by \citet{belinkov2018synthetic}.